 Charles Ebbetts' plan of selecting minor league players at the annual draft in the inverse order of the final standings is finally adopted.
 The Dodgers' owner has been advocating this system for many years as a way to maintain a competitive balance in the National League.

 Tigers' owner John Fetzer announces the team has signed a lease to build a multi-sport stadium along the Detroit River.
-The $126 million proposal for the downtown domed complex will be doomed due to a lack of funding, and the proximity of the Silverdome being built in nearby Pontiac, Michigan.
+The $126 million proposal for the downtown domed complex will be doom due to a lack of funding, and the proximity of the Silverdome being built in nearby Pontiac, Michigan.

 Gaylord Perry, eleven victories shy of 300 career wins, signs a one-year contract with Atlanta valued at $300,000.
 The 42 year-old future Hall of Famer will compile an 8-9 record while posting a 3.96 ERA for the fifth-place Braves.

 Orioles legend and perennial Gold Glover Brooks Robinson becomes the 14th player to be elected to the Hall of Fame in his first year of eligibility.
-The BBWAA also selects right-hander Juan Marichal, former ace of the Giants and the all-time winningest pitcher from Latin America.
+The BBWAA also selects right-hander Juan Marichal, the former ace of the Giants and the all-time winningest pitcher from Latin America with 243 victories, in his third year of being on the ballot.

 Willie Stargell, who played his entire 21-year career with the Pirates, is the only person elected to the Baseball Hall of Fame this year.
 Blank ballots, sent and signed by nine writers wanting to emphasize the need for very exclusive selections, deny Jim Bunning entrance to Cooperstown when he receives less than the 75 percent needed for induction due to the votes which are counted, but do not name any players.

-Steve Carlton is the only player this year to be elected to the Hall of Fame by the BBWAA.
-'Lefty', a 24-year veteran best known for his 15 seasons with the Phillies, won 329 games and collected four Cy Young Awards.
+In his first year on the ballot, Steve Carlton, garnering 95.6% of the writer's votes, is the only player to be elected to the Hall of Fame by the BBWAA.
+'Lefty', a 24-year veteran best known for his 15 seasons with the Phillies, won 329 games and collected four National League Cy Young Awards (1972, 1977, 1980, 1982).